Spanish

 Breadth Requirements: Creative and Cultural Representations (1)

-Prerequisite: SPA100Y1 or placement test.
+Prerequisite: SPA201H1 or Spanish placement test

 Breadth Requirements: Creative and Cultural Representations (1)